-- ♥ In the CONFIGURATION menu, select the protective function A or protective function B option. - In the dialog box MODE FOR FIELD PAIR ACTIVATION AND CHANGEOVER, select the field pair activation, the mode for field pair changeover and, if required, the changeover time.
+- In the CONFIGURATION menu, select the protective function A option. - In the dialog box MODE FOR FIELD PAIR ACTIVATION AND CHANGEOVER, select the field pair activation, the mode for field pair changeover and, if required, the changeover time.

-Field pair activation Description

-Changeover mode

-Fixed selection of one field pair Changeover of two field pairs

-Selection by signal inputs Changeover of 10 field pairs (see chapter 5.7.3 "Changeover of ten field pairs in changeover mode Fixed changeover moment")

-Fixed changeover moment When the changeover time has expired, the system changes over to the field pair which at this time has a permanent and valid assignment.
+Field pair activation Description Changeover mode Fixed selection of one field pair Changeover of two field pairs Selection by signal inputs Changeover of 10 field pairs (see chapter 5.7.3 "Changeover of ten field Fixed changeover moment pairs in changeover mode Fixed changeover moment") When the changeover time has expired, the system changes over to the field pair which at this time has a permanent and valid assignment.
 Field pair changeover signals issued during the changeover time are ignored.
 The inputs F1 - F5 are active.

-The inputs F6 - F10 are active.
+Selection by signal inputs Changeover of 5 field pairs () Overlapped monitoring Both field pairs are monitored during the changeover time.
+The inputs F1 - F5 are active.